 Students may choose between a 3 or 6 credit internship under the advisement of the Department of Languages and Literature and their Academic Dean/Advisor.

 Six credit internships will last for the entirety of your semester program, spanning 15 weeks.

 - 375 hours at job site (25 hours/week x 15 weeks)

 Note: You may need to take distance-learning classes in order to meet the in-person requirements of the internships and maintain full-time status.
 In addition, please note that you can be registered for no more than two courses and must ensure that your class schedule allows appropriate, uninterrupted time for the internship -5 consecutive hours per day, Monday through Friday.

-Three Credit Internship (Fall Semester)
+Three Credit Internship (Fall or Summer)